 Even before we all gathered in this big global village, reputation was an integral component of any successful company.
 The internet multiplied its significance enormously.
 Franchise businesses are no different.

-A philosophy “Move fast and break things” has its foundation in the entrepreneurship world.
+The philosophy “Move fast and break things” has its foundation in the entrepreneurship world.
 As in don’t wait until everything is ready, start now and fix it later.
 For many parts of a business, this process has its place.
 Glitches get repaired, tweaks are made on the move, and every issue eventually gets solved.

 But for a franchise’s online reputation, particularly one that leans toward being global, this approach can harm everything.
-As a franchise manager, you have to adopt a proactive approach about managing your franchise’s online reputation before any permanent damage happens.
+As a franchise manager, you have to adopt a proactive approach to managing your franchise’s online reputation before any permanent damage happens.

 Develop Strong Restrictions